kchresfield/ivr-build-a-thon/README.md

 4. Click Create.

 ## Define Intents
 Intents are used to understand user queries and respond accordingly.
+In the Manage tab on the left had side, select Intents and create the intents listed below.
 Under training phrases you will add common user statements so Dialogflow can match it to the intent.

 - [ ] Create an intent for making a new order (e.g., order.new).
-- [ ] Create an intent for possible order items (e.g., order.new.item).
-- [ ] Create an intent for collecting user information (e.g., user.info).
+// - [ ] Create an intent for collecting user information (e.g., user.info).
-- [ ] Create an intent for processing payment (e.g., payment.new).
+// - [ ] Create an intent for processing payment (e.g., payment.new).
 - [ ] Create an intent for checking order status (e.g., order.track).

 ## Define Entities
 Define entities to capture specific data such as item type, order number, etc.
+- [ ] Create an entity for handeling yes or no responses.
 - [ ] Create an entity for possible order items (e.g., items).
+- [ ] Create an intent for possible order items with the newly created entity. (e.g., order.new.item).
+Make sure to include the order items in the training phrases.

 ## Define webhooks
 Define the webhooks to handle backend logic.
 This will be configured later.